zagorski32611/solidity-workshop-1/tutorials/2016-06-30-contract-oriented-programming-I.md

 }
 ```

-Notice that the modifier does not appear in the JSON ABI; neither as an element of its own, or in the `guardedFunction` data.
+NOTE: The modifier does not actually appear anywhere in the JSON ABI.

 ### Condition-oriented Programming

 Looking at the previous section, one might ask "why complicate things using custom modifiers"?
 If I want to re-use the guard in different functions, normal decomposition would suffice (example 2).
 If I wanted to inline it, for added efficiency, I could just do that as well (example 1).
 This is true, but the modifier semantics is much better suited for something called condition-oriented programming.
-The basic idea behind COP, and its relation to contract-oriented programming is outlined in a new series of [blog posts](https://medium.com/@gavofyork/condition-orientated-programming-969f6ba0161a#.8dw7jp1gq) by Dr. Gavin Wood.
-It highlights a number of ugly side effects that mixing the (pre)conditions in a function with the "business logic" itself may have.
+The basic idea behind COP is outlined in a [blog post](https://medium.com/@gavofyork/condition-orientated-programming-969f6ba0161a#.8dw7jp1gq) by Dr. Gavin Wood.
+The blog post highlights a number of ugly side effects that mixing the (pre)conditions in a function with the "business logic" itself may have, and shows how COP can be used to fix that.

 *Potential bugs hide when the programmer believes a conditional (and thus the state it projects onto) means one thing when in fact it means something subtly different.*

-This is of course in reference to the code that caused "the DAO" to fail.
-It has been concluded that the reason why the contract was susceptible to so called reentrancy attacks was not because of bugs in the EVM, or the Solidity language itself, but a programming mistake that is very easy to make.
-The actual issue is described in [this blog post](https://eng.erisindustries.com/programming/2016/06/18/lessons-learned-dao/) by Solidity core developer RJ Catalano.
-Part of the problem was the ordering of of the pre-conditions, which made it possible to call the function multiple times before they had all been properly resolved.
+A good example of this is the code that caused "the DAO" to fail.
+It has been concluded that certain functions in the DAO contract was susceptible to so called reentrancy attacks, but this was not because of bugs in the EVM, or the Solidity language itself; it was because of a programming error that is very easy to make.
+More info about this weakness can be found in [this blog post](https://eng.erisindustries.com/programming/2016/06/18/lessons-learned-dao/) by core Solidity developer RJ Catalano.

-The blog post goes on to declare that *Essentially, COP uses pre-conditions as a first-class citizen in programming*, which is essentially what the custom modifiers in Solidity are, then proceeds to give a few simple examples of how they can be used to write COP Solidity.
+Gavin goes on to explain that *Essentially, COP uses pre-conditions as a first-class citizen in programming* - which is essentially what the custom modifiers in Solidity are - then proceeds to give a few simple examples of how they can be used to write COP Solidity code.

 #### COP applied

 This section contains a simple application of the techniques described in the blog post.
-The following contract is a variation of the simple token contract from the blog.
-We will start without modifiers.
+The following contract is a variation of the example token contract We will start without modifiers.

 ```
 contract Token